connectome-neuprint/neuPrint/README.md

     --addSynapsesTo
       Indicates that SynapsesTo relations should be added (omit to skip)
       Default: false
-    --bigThreshold
-      Total number of synapses for a body must be greater than this value for the body to be considered "Big" and be given an sId (must be an integer;
-      default is 10)
+    --autoNameThreshold
+      Integer indicating the number of (presynaptic densities + postsynaptic densities) a neuron should have to be given an auto-name (default is 10).
+Must have --addAutoName enabled.
     --createLog
       Indicates that log file should be created (omit to skip)
       Default: false
+  * --dataModelVersion
+      Data model version (required)
+      Default: 0.0
   * --datasetLabel
       Dataset value for all nodes (required)
   * --dbProperties